modcomlearning/EMP_Backend/README.md

 The terminal now changes to Emp_DB> ..
 We have a Mongo DB created.
 Next we create an API to POST, GET, PUT, DELETE Employees using Node and Express JS.

-## Step 2: Creating an API using Node and Express JS
+## Part 2: Creating an API using Node and Express JS
 Create a Folder Named Emp_Backend and Open this Folde rin your VS Code.
 On VS code terminal and install express, Mongoose, Cors.
 See http://coding.co.ke/mean/nodejs/10.%20MEAN_API_Part1.pdf  For more information.